 Gross fixed capital formation

-Countries report national purchasers' prices for investment goods and services once every two years.
-There are two price surveys, one for equipment goods, and one for construction.
+Countries report national purchasers' prices for investment goods and services.
+There are two price surveys, one for equipment goods (once every two years), and one for construction (annual).
 The prices collected are mid-year prices because it is too costly to monitor prices over the whole year.

 Prices for equipment goods are obtained from producers, importers, distributors or actual purchasers.
 The prices collected can be either purchasers' prices for actual market transactions or purchasers' prices for hypothetical market transactions - that is, what purchasers would pay if they made a purchase.

 Prices for construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
 Prices for the projects are to be at the level of prevailing tender prices - that is, the prices of tenders that have been accepted by purchasers.

 In addition to the prices and adjustment factors enumerated above, participating countries have to provide expenditure weights at basic heading levels, annual average exchange rates and mid-year resident population figures, as well as their most recent estimates of GDP and its main sub-aggregates.
 The expenditure weights are taken from the expenditure breakdown of national accounts.

 The survey methodology for each country is laid down by the NSIs and Eurostat in collaboration.

 |Frequency of data collection|